What is a Penetration Test?

 Which Approach Is Best for Your Company?

-A penetration test is designed to find as many exploitable security flaws in your systems before an attacker does.
-The consultant’s degree of access and skill will impact how detailed and accurate the test findings will be.
+A penetration test is designed to find as many exploitable security flaws in your systems as possible before attackers do.
+The consultant’s degree of access and overall skill will impact how detailed and accurate the results will be.

 Defining the issues you want to address is critical to creating a tailored method that meets all of the necessary security criteria while also getting the most out of your penetration test.